reset/reset.github.com/guide-authoring-cookbooks.md

 If at anytime your virtual machine becomes unstable or if you'd like to start over you can destroy your virtual machine with one command

     $ bundle exec vagrant destroy
+    [default] Forcing shutdown of VM...
+    [default] Destroying VM and associated drives...
+    [Berkshelf] cleaning Vagrant's shelf

+__note__: If you destroy VM make sure to recreate it with `bundle exec vagrant up` before moving to the next section

 # Deploying with Artifact Deploy